kofifus/F/README.md

 A debug runtime verifier is provided to assert all types in a solution are Data allowing user defined exceptions.

-F also contains Data (immutable with value semantics) versions of commonn [collections](https://github.com/kofifus/F/wiki/Collections) (Seq, Set, Map, Que, Arr) with enhanced API.
+F [collections](https://github.com/kofifus/F/wiki/Collections) (Seq, Set, Map, Que, Arr) are Data (immutable with value semantics) versions of .NET collections with enhanced API.

 **[State](https://github.com/kofifus/F/wiki/State)**